AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**Streaming**░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

 To capture with OBS, right click the source and make sure the capture method is set to Windows 10 (1903 and up).
-Tracking performance is everything and streaming at high bitrates can cause tracking performance to dip.
-Make sure to configure your settings acordingly if you are low on system resources.
+Tracking performance is everything and streaming at while quality can cause tracking performance to dip.
+Make sure to configure and test your settings acordingly if you are low on system resources.

 ░░░░░**Display**░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

 VRDUS will launch fullscreen.
 To minimize VRDUS into a moveable desktop window press Alt + Enter while in game.

 ░░░░░**MIDI**░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░